marcelom/marcelom.github.io/aboutme.md

 title: About Me
 author: "Marcelo Moreira"
 summary: (Almost) All about me...
+date: 2013-05-22
 ---

-My name is Marcelo Moreira and I am the IT Infrastructure Manager (Systems & Networks) for [Stanford University](http://www.stanford.edu)'s [LBRE](http://lbre.stanford.edu) Department.
+My name is Marcelo Moreira and I am an IT professional.
+I have worked for many companies, including [Stanford University](http://www.stanford.edu)'s.
+Here is my [Resume](not.sure.where.to.put.it).

 If you're reading this, you're probably a friend whom I somehow managed to trick or coerced into giving me some page hits ;-)